sprestridge/sprestridge.github.io/_posts/2024-02-24-Asset-Management-Funding.md

 > She referred to a line in famed author Kurt Vonnegut’s 1990 novel, “Hocus Pocus,” that read: “_Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance._”

 We need to figure out how to fund long-term maintenance needs for the nation's infrastructure.
 Until we do, tragedies like the Fern Hollow Bridge collapse, and worse, will continue.
+Recent legislation like the Bipartisan Infrastructure Law (BIL) and the Great American Outdoors Act (GAOA) are band-aids on the wound unless long-term funding to close the ongoing maintenance gap is identified.

 ### Full article